Prasun-Kr-Jha/Smart-Traffic-Signal-Simulation-System/README.md

-🚦 Smart Traffic Signal Simulation System
+🚦 Smart Traffic Signal Simulation System!
 Explainable AI vs Traditional Traffic Control

-📌 Overview
+- Overview -

 This project demonstrates why an AI-based traffic signal controller is more efficient than a traditional fixed-time traffic light, using a real-time simulation with clear visual comparison and explainable decisions.